chitralputhran/Notes-AI-Videos-Summarized/README.md

 # 📝 Notes AI | Videos Summarized

-Notes AI s a web application built with Streamlit and LangChain that provides concise summaries of YouTube videos.
-Simply input the video link and specify the number of lines for the summary, and the application will do the rest.
-This tool is perfect for quickly grasping the content of videos without watching them in their entirety.
+Notes AI is a web application built with Streamlit and LangChain that provides concise summaries of YouTube videos.
+Input the video link and specify the number of lines for the summary; the application will do the rest.
+This tool is perfect for quickly grasping video content without watching it.

 ## Features

-- **Video Link Input**: Users can input the link of the YouTube video they want to summarize.
+- **Video Link Input**: Users can input the YouTube video link they want to summarize.
 - **Summary Length Customization**: Specify the number of lines for the summary to tailor it to your needs.
 - **Quick Summarization**: Get a concise summary of the video content in just a few seconds.
 - **User-Friendly Interface**: The application is designed to be intuitive and easy to use.